yale2015/BoostDraft/README.md

 # BoostDraft
-DetermineSxml is a C# function to validate a sXML string
+DetermineSxml is a C# function to validate an sXML string